Expat Life In South Korea

 City Life vs. Rural

-The city of Seoul in and of itself is a very large city.
+The city of Seoul is a very large city.
 That being said, living outside of Seoul is a very different atmosphere.
 A lot of places have been referred to as being rural with a lot of farmland.
 If you’re the type of person who loves a bustling nightlife and participating in a lot of activities you might want to really be sure that you’re willing to live anywhere in South Korea.

 You don’t want to be the person who waits for the weekend to travel to Seoul and hates every Monday because they have to return to work.
 It may sound harsh, but I have seen more than one post about this issue.